bencravens/spellchecker/README.md

 - [x] Create a tree ADT which combines rbt and bst functionality
 - [x] Add a tree_depth() function which should return the length of the longest path between the root node and the furthest leaf node.
 - [x] Add a frequency field to the struct tree_node and update the frequency whenever a duplicate node is added to the tree
-- [ ] Add the two output_dot graph printing functions which are found at /home/cshome/coursework/242/asgn-files/ on the COSC network
+- [x] Add the two output_dot graph printing functions which are found at /home/cshome/coursework/242/asgn-files/ on the COSC network
-- [ ] Fix the rbt code so that the root of the tree is always black
+- [x] Fix the rbt code so that the root of the tree is always black
+- [ ] Add getopt code to main.c so that command line arguments for dictionary and target .txt files can be passed to main function
-- [ ] Implement main.c file correctly
+- [ ] Read words from dictionary.txt into our main.c using stdin stream
+- [ ] Put the words into a tree (RBT)
+- [ ] Read every word from filename.txt using getword.
+IF the word exists in dictionary.txt, then it is a valid word, in which case do nothing.
+Otherwise, it is a misspelled word, so print it to stdout
+- [ ] When finished running through filename.txt, print the timing information and unknown word count to stderr like this: https://imgur.com/MB35ceI.png
+- [ ] add the following command line arguments to the script: https://imgur.com/BZG1Ain.png

 To compile and run the program, use "make", the linux command.